StarRocks/starrocks/docs/administration/privilege_faq.md

 ## I have granted a user all the privileges on a database using `GRANT ALL ON DATABASE <db_name> TO USER <user_identity>;`, but nothing is returned when the user runs `SHOW TABLES;` in this database.
 Why?

-`SHOW TABLES;` returns only tables to which the user has any privilege.
+`SHOW TABLES;` returns only tables on which the user has any privilege.
 If the user has no privilege on a table, this table will not be returned.
-You can grant any privilege on tables in this database (using SELECT for example) to the user:
+You can grant any privilege on all tables in this database (using SELECT for example) to the user:

 ```SQL
 GRANT SELECT ON ALL TABLES IN DATABASE <db_name> TO USER <user_identity>;